Paruchuri Gopala Krishna: Writing and acting (1971–present)

 Initially, he started writing small stories, playlets and detective novels which were published in weekly magazines.
 He acted in more than one hundred playlets in Indian theater.
 In 1978, his brother Paruchuri Venkateswara Rao, who was already in the film industry, advised Gopala Krishna to join him in film writing.
 As a result, they both started scripting the films as Paruchuri Venkateswara Rao and Paruchuri Gopala Krishna.
 In 1982, Sri.
 Nandamuri Taraka Rama Rao proposed the screen name Paruchuri Brothers and since then the writing-duo have been established as successful writers.
 In 1983, Gopala Krishna first starred in the film Ee Piilaku Pellavuthunda, for which the Paruchuri brothers wrote the storyline and dialogues.
 He continued to appear in 47 films as an artist and also continued writing for more than 350 films; to name a few E Charithra Ye Siraatho, Naa Desam, Khaidi, Eenadu, Mundadugu, Bobbili Brahmanna, Prajaswamyam, Karthavyam, Varsham, Sarpayagam, Major Chandrakanth Samarasimha Reddy, Narasimha Naidu, Okkadu, Indra, Tagore, Manasantha Nuvve, Nee Sneham, Nuvvostanante Nenoddantana, Shankardada MBBS, Drushyam, Khaidi No. 150, Rudrama Devi and Sye Raa Narasimha Reddy.

 Direction (1984–present)

 In 1984, both the brothers decided to direct film.
 Their first film as directors, under Srinadh movies, was Kai Raja Kai.
-Later they directed a total of 9 films, Bhale Thammudu, Sreekrishnaleelalu, Repati Swarajyam, Praja Swamyamyam, Maa Telugu Talli, Maro Quit India, Sarpayagam and Singanna.
+Later they directed a total of 9 films, Bhale Thammudu, Sreekatnaleelalu, Repati Swarajyam, Prajaswamyam, Maa Telugu Talli, Maro Quit India, Sarpayagam and Singanna.